joehahn/tf-text-classification-demo/README.md

 The plot below shows results for the rightmost lower-accuracy books; this classifier appears to be somewhat less successful at identifying the authors of non-fiction text-chunks:
 ![](figs/accuracy_vs_title-low.png)
-The most problematic book, Junior Classics by 'Various', is actually a collection of stories by about 50 different authors.
-Despite the many opportunity for confusion, this classifier was still able to correctly flag the author as 'Various' for about 50% of text-chunks pulled from this particular book.
+The two most problematic book, Junior Classics and National Epics, are actually collections of stories by 20-50 different authors.
+Despite the many opportunities for confusion, this classifier was still able to correctly ID the correct author of these volumes for about 50% of the text-chunks, likely because the stories in each book had common themes eg (herioc stories and classical stories).

 Lastly, this plot shows the classifier's accuracy versus the number of text-chunks, from 400 to 1400, that were pulled from the 88 different books and used to train this classifier: